Missouri Course Access Program

 - Consideration of the student’s previous success (or struggle) in virtual coursework.

-*Virtual course enrollment requests must be made within the first two weeks (10 school days) of the semester or upon registration for mid-semester transfer students from another public or charter school.
+* Virtual course enrollment requests must be made within the first week (5 school days) of the semester or upon registration for mid-semester transfer students from another public or charter school.

 District Legal Notice